Consider This: Phone Etiquette is a family activity that presents scenarios and solutions to consider through discussion.

 You can download SIX Consider This cards on this free PDF linked below.

-If you love them, you can purchase the full box!
+If you love them, you can purchase the full set of 50 digitally!

-I took a poll recently on Instagram.
-I asked what was the biggest pet peeve people have with how we use our phones nowadays.
+When I created these scenarios, I took a poll on Instagram and asked what was the biggest pet peeve people have with how we use our phones nowadays.
 The overwhelming majority of responses was some form of:

 “I feel unimportant when I am with someone and they respond to a text, scroll social media, tap on their apple watch, or answer a phone call that clearly isn’t an emergency.”